Heavy Chile rains hit some of world's biggest copper mines

 All of Codelco's other operations are operating normally, including its Andina mine, which borders Los Bronces, the company said.

-Antofagasta Plc's Los Pelambres copper mine, some 240 kilometers northeast of capital Santiago, was operating normally.
+Antofagasta Plc's Los Pelambres copper mine, some 240 kilometres northeast of capital Santiago, was operating normally.

 The majority of Chile's copper mines are in the desert north, which has not been affected by the bad weather.